cameronhimself/nonsteam/README.md

 ### Basic usage

+⚠️ **IMPORTANT** ⚠️  Steam will not pick up changes to non-Steam games while running.
+Be sure to restart Steam after making any changes.

 You can run `nonsteam help` to see a list of available commands, and `nonsteam help <command>` to get more details.

 ```sh